-The NASA Direct Readout Conference (NDRC) Organizing Committee is pleased to announce the first in a series of webinars to facilitate communications among, and provide updates to, the Real-time (RT) and Near Real-time (NRT) remote sensing user communities.
-Technology updates to be presented at this first webinar include Fire Science Algorithms and Products, as well as the new Multi-Angle Implementation of Atmospheric Correction (MAIAC) Algorithm to significantly improve atmospheric correction for surface reflectance products.
+The NASA Direct Readout Conference (NDRC) Organizing Committee is pleased to announce the next in a series of webinars to facilitate communications among, and provide updates to, the Real-time (RT) and Near Real-time (NRT) remote sensing user communities.
+The focus of this webinar will be Real-time Volcanic Cloud Products for Aviation Alerts.

-The webinar series will focus on NDRC-9 themes, topics and priorities, including updates on relevant science, algorithms, technologies, applications and systems The frequency and topics of webinars in this series will be based on input articulated by interested participants.
-Webinars will initially concentrate on Land discipline applications and broader topics, but may be expanded to include Atmosphere and Ocean disciplines.
+The NDRC webinar series provides a venue for awareness and exchange of remote sensing science research and corresponding RT/NRT applications using Direct Readout and other low latency Earth observation capabilities.
+The series focuses on NDRC-9 themes, topics and priorities, including updates on relevant science, algorithms, technologies, applications and systems.
+The frequency and topics of webinars in this series will be based on input articulated by interested participants.
 Presentations, action items, and relevant meeting notes will be published on the NASA DRL Web Portal.

 Purpose/Objectives of the Webinar Series – Brad Quayle (USDA FS GTAC)